 Those links helped this sprawling city meld into a cultural melting pot, something reflected in the diversity of Honolulu’s cuisine.
 Visit its farmers’ market to sample specialities like macadamia pesto pizza and barbecued abalone (sea snails), or dine in a Hawaiian Regional Cuisine movement restaurant, which trumpets Hawaii’s best food.

-There are few cities in the world that mix an enchanting urban setting with the paradise of pristine waters, endless sunshine and stunning coves as well as Honolulu.
-So whether you’re here for the surf, its diverse museums or its superb cuisine, your postcards home are bound to make everyone jealous.
+There are few cities in the world that mix an enchanting urban setting with the paradise of pristine waters, endless sunshine, and stunning coves as easily and elegantly as Honolulu.
+So whether you’re here for the surf, diverse museums, or superb cuisine, your Instagram posts are sure to make everyone jealous.